 Spreadsheets Become the Real Finance System

 The most common response is not an immediate platform migration.
 It is a workaround phase.
-Finance teams add spreadsheets for deferred revenue, spreadsheets for SaaS metrics, spreadsheets for management reporting, and spreadsheets to tie finance back to CRM or billing activity.
+Finance teams add spreadsheets for deferred revenue, spreadsheets for SaaS metrics, spreadsheets for management reporting, and spreadsheets to tie finance back to Salesforce, billing, and customer activity.

 At first, this feels manageable.
 Each file solves a specific reporting problem.
 Over time, however, the spreadsheet layer becomes critical infrastructure.
 QuickBooks still holds the underlying transactions, but the spreadsheets define how the business understands performance.